We're the UK's leading bowel cancer charity

 What difference will this project make?

-The results of this study will help to predict which people with IBD can safely treat their precancerous changes by having less invasive surgery to only remove part of their bowel, and which people are at higher risk of further changes and so should have their whole bowel removed.
-This will support more informed decision making by patients and their clinicians about the best treatment option for them, including potential for the development of targeted screening methods for patients with IBD.
+This project is a very encouraging step towards predicting which people with IBD can safely treat their precancerous changes by having limited resections to only remove part of their bowel and which people are at higher risk of further changes and so should have their whole bowel removed.

 A headshot of Dr Annie Baker smiling into camera against a plain grey background